Interested in working on this research direction? Apply for our coaching

-Pandemic outbreaks have caused enormous loss of life.
-Global excess mortality due to COVID-19 was at least 17 million in 2020 and 2021, with more deaths continuing to this day.
-The 1918 influenza pandemic killed between 1% and 5.4% of the global population.
-Smaller influenza pandemics such as those in 1957 and 1968 killed 1-4 million people worldwide, and demonstrate that the emergence of new respiratory viruses is a routine event.
+Pandemic outbreaks can cause enormous loss of life.
+Global excess mortality due to COVID-19 was at least 17 million in 2020 and 2021, with more deaths continuing to this day, and pandemics can be far more deadly: the 1918 influenza pandemic, for example, killed between 1% and 5.4% of the global population.
+Smaller influenza pandemics, such as those in 1957 and 1968 which killed 1-4 million people worldwide, demonstrate that the emergence of new respiratory viruses is a routine event.
 Pandemics harm the quality of people’s lives in other ways; for example, the COVID-19 global recession is the deepest since the end of WWII according to the Brookings Institute.
 The Institute for Progress has estimated that COVID-19 cost the USA between 7 and 16 trillion dollars worth of health and economic damage, over and above the value of lives lost.

 The next pandemic could be much deadlier and cause irrecoverable damage to global civilisation and humanity’s potential for flourishing in the future.
 A more deadly pandemic could emerge naturally, but as the necessary level of expertise and cost of creating dangerous novel pathogens continually decreases, anthropogenic pandemics are also becoming an increasing concern.
 There are multiple routes via which this could occur; there are many historical examples of dangerous viruses being accidentally released from research labs, or an anthropogenic pandemic could be started by the intentional release of pathogens, for example by a terrorist group or military during warfare.